Immigration Evaluations

 The Statue of Liberty standing tall on its pedestal, holding a torch in one hand and a tablet in the other, with an American flag visible in the background.
 Symbolizing immigration to the United States.

-I am a Licensed Clinical Social Worker (LCSW) who has received professional training in conducting immigration evaluations, has years of clinical experience with mental health assessments, and speaks Spanish.
+I am a Licensed Clinical Social Worker (LCSW) with professional training in conducting immigration evaluations and years of clinical experience with mental health assessments.
+I also speak Spanish.

 Studies have shown that mental health (psychosocial) evaluations for immigration cases can make a big difference in court (as demonstrated in this study).